 Sign up for our newsletter and get the lastest on what's happening in Brooklyn's art and culture activism movement.

 Our mission is to bring together cultural workers and artists working in all media and performance arts with the focus on contributing to building the peace and justice movement in Brooklyn.

 We believe that Art has the power to communicate ideas and concepts in a way that is easily understandable to people, and can open and engage in a complex conversation with the heart.
 By employing empathetic dialogue, based on the ideals of humanism and nonviolence, art can also empower people to understand and inspire actions.

 Our goal is to create a community of artists and a culture of activism in Brooklyn where artists of all types (painters, graphic artists, dancers, dramatists/theater people, musicians, writers/poets and spoken word artists, cultural workers**, educators, etc.) can utilize their talents to help educate and unify the Brooklyn community around peace and justice issues.
-Our long term goal being to establish centers in Brooklyn, where artists can meet, share, and develop their abilities in the arts and activism.

 The objectives of this committee are:

 - To build relationships with progressive artists to develop and perform their work collectively, with and for Brooklyn For Peace and other grassroots organizations;